steinbaer/ETI-mgx/README.md

 # ETI-mgx
-Project and script repository for "Longitudinal effects of Elexacaftor/Tezacaftor/Ivacaftor on the oropharyngeal metagenome in children with cystic fibrosis"
+Project and script repository for "Longitudinal effects of Elexacaftor/Tezacaftor/Ivacaftor on the oropharyngeal metagenome in adolescents with cystic fibrosis"

 ## Scripts
 ### Bash scripts